Tuesday, 28 August 2018

 -the two halves could be linked by explaining the

-traditions which the indigenous people use to limit
+traditions which the indigenous people use to limit their hunting of various animals

 -vocabulary examples which could improve this